neurogym/neurogym/README.dev.md

 configurations of `ruff` are set [here](.ruff.toml).

 Please ensure both linting (`ruff check .`) and formatting (`ruff format .`) rules are adhered to before requesting a review.

+### Spelling Check

+Please check for typos by running `typos` or auto-fix typos by running `typos -w` from the command line.
+Any false positives you encounter can be added to the ignore list in [pyproject.toml](pyproject.toml) under `tool.typos`.

 ### Docstrings